 Check out these expert custom design tips on how to make the most of your walk-in closet based on its dimensions.

 Walk-in closets come in three common dimension ratios: small and square, long and narrow with double hanging space, and large with an overabundance of free walking space.
 Each of the three layouts comes with its own challenges.
-Homeowners get to know firsthand the quirks of their particular walk-in closet, and are often shocked and excited to discover that there is a way to improve the functionality and flow of these often-neglected rooms.
+Homeowners get to know firsthand the quirks of their particular walk-in closet size and are often shocked and excited to discover that there is a way to improve the functionality and flow of these often-neglected rooms.

 Because our designers at Closet America aren’t interested in knocking down walls, we’ve become experts on maximizing the available storage volume in each of these layouts.
 Below you’ll find a few of our small walk-in closet ideas and our best design tips for making each dimension ratio work better for you in your upcoming custom closet investment.